aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ## **Specify Data Source Type**

-This C# code shows you how to specify a type for a data source:
+This C# code shows you how to specify a type for a data source: xxx

 ```